idianal/personal-site/posts/2022/course-review-software-development-process.md

 #### Teaching staff

-Unlike all other courses I have taken so far in OMSCS, the professor is heavily involved in the day-to-day of CS 6300.
+Unlike all other courses I have taken so far in OMSCS, the professor is heavily involved in the day-to-day of CS6300.
 He holds weekly office hours and is responsive (as much as can be expected) in the course discussion board.

 In general, the course is managed impeccably by the professor and his TAs.